 At Taege Law Offices, our Chicago family law lawyers have vast knowledge and experience representing parents in cases involving the allocation of parental responsibilities.
 We understand the importance of finding cooperative, effective solutions that keep families in a good place and protect children.
 At the same time, our legal team is always ready to fight to protect your parental rights.

-Decision making authority is a parental responsibility.
+Decision-making authority is a parental responsibility.
 It can be awarded to one or both parents.
-Notably, decision making authority is broad and varied.
-It refers to all important decisions that affects the child’s, education, health, religion and extracurricular activities.
+Notably, decision-making authority is broad and varied.
+It refers to all important decisions that affect the child’s education, health, religion and extracurricular activities.